-Depending on arrival time, you will normally dive twice on Saturday and 4 dives per day Sunday through Thursday, including night dives, as long as weather is not a factor.
+Depending on arrival time, you will normally dive once on Saturday and 4 dives per day Sunday through Wednesday, including night dives and 3 dives on Thursday as long as weather is not a factor.

 Will I see sharks?

-We do see sharks on many of our dive sites and snorkel sights.
+We do see sharks on many of our scuba diving and snorkel sights.
 Typically, we see Caribbean Reef Sharks and Nurse Sharks.
 Some sites are frequented by greater numbers of sharks while others are less populated by sharks.

 Do you do wreck dives?